Overview

 What is erythromycin ophthalmic ointment used for?

-Erythromycin ophthalmic eye ointment is used to treat a number of medical conditions.
+Erythromycin ophthalmic ointment is used to treat various medical conditions.
 Some of the major ones are :

 - Treatment of bacterial conjunctivitis